 Chief Executive Officer

-Haskel Jackson Jr. is a 7x Grammy-nominated music producer whose career in the music industry spans well over 20 years.
-Jackson worked in conjunction with the Challengers Boys & Girls Club, in Los Angeles, to run Grammy award-winning artist Kanye West’s Good Music Foundation for over six years.
-In that position, Jackson developed engaging curriculum that taught students how to create hip-hop and use their expression as a means to improve themselves and their environment.
+Haskel Jackson, Jr. is a 7x Grammy-nominated and 3x Billboard #1 hit music producer whose career in the music industry spans well over 27 years.
+Jackson worked in conjunction with the Challengers Boys & Girls Club, in Los Angeles, to run Grammy award-winning artist Kanye West’s ‘Loop Dreams’ foundation, for over six years—a foundation that he and his mother, Donda West, founded.
+In that position, Jackson developed an engaging curriculum that taught students how to create hip-hop and use their expression as a means to improve themselves and their environment.

 Chief Operations Officer

 Jared Baisley, an accomplished musician and engineer, has been working in the music industry for over 10 years.
-Baisley worked with Interscope, Warner Brothers, and various other record labels to write and produce music for a wide range of artists.
+Baisley is a Billboard #1 songwriter and has worked with Interscope, Warner Brothers, and various other record labels to write and produce music for a wide range of artists.
 In addition, Baisley also taught choir at Centennial High School in Compton, California.
 Baisley taught students from grades 9–12 and developed a first-class vocal ensemble that went on to perform throughout the Greater Los Angeles area.

 Chief Financial Officer